MicrosoftDocs/sql-docs/docs/t-sql/statements/alter-server-configuration-transact-sql.md

  Enables hardware threads to be associated with CPUs.

  CPU = { AUTO | \<CPU_range_spec> }
  Distributes [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] worker threads to each CPU within the specified range.
-CPUs outside the specified range will not have assigned threads.
+CPUs outside the specified range won't have assigned threads.

  AUTO
  Specifies that no thread is assigned a CPU.
 The operating system can freely move threads among CPUs based on the server workload.
-This is the default and recommended setting.
+This setting is the default and is recommended.

  \<CPU_range_spec> ::=
  Specifies the CPU or range of CPUs to assign threads to.